marcoslaranz/N_To_N_With_AutoMapper/README.md

-This is an example of working with Entity Framework
+# This is an example of working with Entity Framework

-	This project adds some complexity due the addition of DTOs returning from the ENDPOINTs we could return directly the 'Entities' what would make it very simple without need of 'Mappings'
+	**In this project example I am demostrating the use of the relationship N-TO-N with Microsoft EntityFramework.
-	Other element that contribute for the complexity is the need of a circular reference of Account inside of a DTO Address.
+	For simplicity sake I am using AutoMapper as build the Mappings manually when you want to focus on the relationship between tables, can be a little frustated sometimes.**